 The final section of this article will discuss the top 10 Medical universities in the world.
 We do not recommend these so-called top universities for medical students.
 They deliver quality that is equal, less than, or not much more than other less known institutions, yet they cost over a hundred time more just for tuition.
 Host cities to these universities are also too expensive to live in.
 We are including these institutions just for the few who, despite the irrationality of attending over-priced universities, would still prefer to go for them.
-For example, students on government scholarship or those that are so rich they don’t care.
+For example, students on government scholarships or those that are so rich they don’t care.

 CHEAPEST MEDICAL UNIVERSITIES FOR INTERNATIONAL STUDENTS

 UNIVERSITIES IN ITALY

 About the cost of living in Italy, accommodation ranges from 200 to 300 EUR a month for students paying alone.
-You can live with a room-mate and spend half of that amount a month.
+You can live with a roommate and spend half of that amount a month.
 Another good accommodation option is to stay with a host family.
-Generally the amount will be agreed between the student and the host which will usually include feeding and utility bills.
+Generally, the amount will be agreed upon between the student and the host which will usually include feeding and utility bills.

 Transportation in Italy is also very affordable.
 Public transport will cost only 25 to 35 EUR a month.
 Taxis are a little more expensive.
 You can also rent a bike for a daily 2.5 EUR or 6 EUR a week.

 In total, living expenses in Italy is between 1000 and 1,500 EUR a month.
 This includes accommodation, public transportation, food, local travel, and entertainment.
 This figure depends largely on the location.
 In other cities like Turin, Padua, Pisa or Bologna, the average a student spends in a month is about 550 EUR.

 The next on our list is eight German universities.
-Just like Italy, many universities in Germany are free.
+Just like in Italy, many universities in Germany are free.
 Paid public schools are also very cheap but for a few that charge international students some extras.

 Germany is a popular destination for international students.
-Not only is their tuition fee lower that most European countries, their education standard is superb, and they also have lots of scholarship opportunities for all students.
+Not only is their tuition fee lower than most European countries, their education standard is superb, and they also have lots of scholarship opportunities for all students.